dmstern/html2biblatex/README.md

 > Citing a webpage in LaTeX has never been easier!

-html2biblatex is a lightweight browser "plugin" for exporting web pages to BibLaTeX.
+html2biblatex is a lightweight bookmarklet for exporting web pages to BibLaTeX.

 _small - flexible - magic!_